-Growing Up With a Bipolar Mother: Childhood With a Mentally Ill Parent
+Growing Up With a Bipolar Mother

 I can still vaguely remember my mother sterilizing the knife in boiling water, then laying me on the sheepskin rug... putting my hands up in front of my face to stop the falling knife.
 My mother slit my throat from ear to ear and held me for 40 minutes as I bled.
-After awhile she realised what she'd done and called 000 - fortunately for me they didn't think she was a prank caller.
+After awhile she realised what she'd done and called 000.
+Fortunately for me they didn't think she was a prank caller.

 My mother was rushed into a mental ward and I was to spend 3 months in a hospital and then live with a tracheostomy tube in my throat for a further 11 years.
-After a year my mother was discharged from hospital and came home to live with us.
-She was originally diagnosed with Schizophrenia and it would be years before she was re-diagnosed with bipolar disorder.
-She wasn't allowed to be alone with me at first, so by the time I was 6, we had built a house with a granny flat so we could live with my father's parents.
+After a year my mother was discharged from the hospital and came home to live with us.
+She was originally diagnosed with schizophrenia, and it would be years before she was re-diagnosed with bipolar disorder.
+She wasn't allowed to be alone with me at first, so by the time I was six we had built a house with a granny flat so we could live with my father's parents.

 This time my mother didn't hurt me, but during our morning prayers and bible reading, she started talking about seeing an angel and tried to help me see the vision.
 At this stage I still looked up to my parents and believed they knew more than me—so I tried my best to go along with what she was saying, despite my confusion.
 But, after a little while, she began to scare me.
 I finally managed to ring my father who was working five hours away.
 He immediately realized what was happening and instructed me to go straight to my grandparents.
 My father drove straight home but by the time he got there, my mother appeared fine.
-It wasn't till years later that we realized this episode had begun her downward spiral.
+It wasn't until years later that we realized this episode had begun her downward spiral.

 When I was 13, we travelled to the other side of the country for my youngest uncle's wedding.
-I found out later that my mother had been talking to relatives while there about my father's 'abuse' of her.
+I found out later that my mother had been talking to relatives while there about my father's "abuse" of her.
 Within a week of returning home my mother told me to pack my bags so we could stay at a nearby family friend's house.
 Upon arrival I found another uncle that had driven a long way just to pick us up.
 I was upset and surprised when told that we'd be travelling back across the country.
-The adults kept telling me that my father was "volatile" and "like a volcano".
+The adults kept telling me that my father was "volatile" and "like a volcano."
 No one asked me what I thought.

 After a long drive—full of verbal abuse about my father—and then a plane ride, we were finally at my Nana's place.
-Of course my mother told stories of my abusive father and spent hours buying things, meeting new people and telling all sorts of lies.
-I tried to interject but my mother simply explained that I hadn't realized the full extent of my father's abuse.
+Of course my mother told stories of my abusive father and spent hours buying things, meeting new people, and telling all sorts of lies.
+I tried to interject, but my mother simply explained that I hadn't realized the full extent of my father's abuse.

 At this point I will say that my father wasn't completely innocent—he'd been running his own business and often came home late, tired and stressed.
-However my mother would often bait him and arguments erupted about things such as money, wearing pants (she believed that they were biblically considered cross dressing) or the fact that she'd spend all day out and then run home to do a quick clean (leaving my grandmother to sneak in and clean up after her).
-I think my father may have hit my mother once or twice but never hard - usually he'd break a plate or glass when she pushed him too hard.
+However, my mother would often bait him and arguments erupted about things such as money, wearing pants (she believed that they were biblically considered cross dressing), or the fact that she'd spend all day out and then run home to do a quick clean (leaving my grandmother to sneak in and clean up after her).
+I think my father may have hit my mother once or twice but never hard; usually he'd break a plate or glass when she pushed him too hard.
 I remember her throwing things at him and shouting verbal abuse at him.

 We spent more than a month at my Nana's house, my father frantic with worry.
 I was allowed to write to him but never to reveal where we were.
 During this time my mother was socialising all day, every day, and had at least one affair.
 Finally my Nana started to get worried and called my father.
 Once my father arrived I went to pieces - so glad that someone else realized how sick my mother was and that it wasn't all just in my head.